Web Of Answers

 “Of course you do,” the swordarm mutters.
 He turns to the mage.
 “On what basis?”

-Mathos gestures to the shadows at the edge of the glow from his orb, looking embarrassed to be correct.
+Mathos gestures to the shadows at the edge of his orb’s glow, looking embarrassed to be correct.
 Jake follows with his eyes to where the mage is pointing, takes an involuntary step back.

 A furry eight-legged monstrosity advances from the gloom, the light of the magical orb reflecting in several mirror-like black eyes.
 The beast is the size of bear.
 A massive one.
 It chitters menacingly.